dahlstromsec/Linux-notes/07-networking.md

 ### Purpose

-Shows the path packets take to a destination.
+Displays the path packets take to a destination.

 ### Syntax